NamiUni/doburoku/README.md

 ## Modules

 - doburoku-api
-  Public API: annotations, SPIs, and interfaces.
+  Public API: annotations and interfaces.

-- doburoku-runtime
+- doburoku-spi
-  Default implementations: step builder and standard resolvers/transformers.
+  Public SPI: extension points for custom resolvers and integrations.

 - doburoku-internal
   Internal details (subject to change; don’t depend on this directly).

-In most cases, depending on doburoku-runtime is sufficient (it brings doburoku-api transitively).
+- doburoku-standard
+  Default implementations: step builder and standard resolvers/transformers.

+Tip: For most users, start with doburoku-standard.

 ## Requirements